Je0pardy/cloudformazure/README.md

 "terraform output vm_ip"

 From web browser VM IP:3000 login Grafana with default password (admin:admin) you can change the password after login.
-There is a predefined Dashboard called as Weather in Estonia (weatherestonia.json)
+There is a predefined Dashboard called as Weather in Estonia(Tallinn) (weatherestonia.json) Weather is currently based

 ## Github Actions
 For automate the flow, github actions is used.